peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 <b>Return Value:</b>

-The sum of the two numbers, that is, this arbitrary-precision rational number plus another arbitrary-precision rational number.
+The sum of the two numbers.
+Returns not-a-number (NaN) if either operand is NaN.

 <b>Exceptions:</b>